Impesud/machine-learning-for-trading/02_market_and_fundamental_data/01_NASDAQ_TotalView-ITCH_Order_Book/README.md

+# Impesud Note:
+# The code has been updated at December 22, 2023.

 # Working with Market Data: NASDAQ_TotalView-ITCH Order Book

 While FIX has a dominant large market share, exchanges also offer native protocols.
 The Nasdaq offers a TotalView ITCH direct data-feed protocol that allows subscribers to track individual orders for equity instruments from placement to execution or cancellation.